 Simply eliminating gluten is a really inexpensive first step.
 A healthy gluten-free diet requires more thought and is well worth a try.
 With a little bit of help, its’ really not that hard to do!

 There is a bit of a but!
-As I have mentioned in other posts, it is important, however, to establish if your issue is gluten, wheat or high-FODMAPs foods.
+As I have mentioned in other posts, it is important to establish if your issue is gluten, wheat or high-FODMAPs foods.
 These are sugars in the food that break down lower down in the gut and are naturally fermented by gut bacteria.
-By cutting out gluten, you will be reducing the FODMAPs load, by reducing fructans, which may alleviate symptoms but you will not establish if it is gluten per se that is the issue or the FODMAPs, and you may therefore be avoiding foods unnecessarily and making your diet more restrictive than it needs to be.
+By cutting out gluten, you will be reducing the FODMAPs load, by reducing fructans, which may alleviate symptoms of bloating and discomfort but you will not establish if it is gluten per se that is the issue or the FODMAPs.
+You may therefore be avoiding foods unnecessarily and making your diet more restrictive than it needs to be.
 It may also be that you react to wheat rather than gluten and could therefore continue consuming barley, rye and oat without causing symptoms.

 This is my daughters’ story.
 J went through a very stressful time for various reasons and came to me saying that the voices in her head were getting stronger.
 I was stunned – this was the first I heard of voices in her head!
-She revealed that she had been experiencing voices from the age of about five and had assumed it was normal and anyway these voices weren’t bad but rather like a friend living in her head.
-Now, with what was going on in her life these auditory hallucinations had increased to such a degree that she felt she could no longer tolerate them especially given that these voices were becoming more menacing.
+She revealed that she had been experiencing voices from the age of about five and had assumed it was normal.
+Anyway these voices weren’t bad but rather like a friend living in her head.
+Now, with what was going on in her life these auditory hallucinations had increased to such a degree that she felt she could no longer tolerate them.
+To make matters worse, these voices were becoming more menacing.
 She also started to experience visual hallucinations which at first were quite amusing; seeing a mouse in the class-room that wasn’t there, jumping over a puddle that wasn’t there but it became worrying as they increased in frequency.
 Her anxiety levels increased to such a degree that she almost went from being a model student to a school refuser.
 Fortunately, I was half way through my training and I knew we could do something about this!